chipsalliance/firrtl-spec/spec.md

 regardless of bit width, and is not equivalent to any other type.
 Similarly, a signed integer type is always equivalent to another signed integer type regardless of bit width, and is not equivalent to any other type.

-A fixed-point number type is always equivalent to another fixed-point number type, regardless of width or binary point.
-It is not equivalent to any other type.

 Clock types are equivalent to clock types, and are not equivalent to any other type.